willgcr/sky-bot/README.md

    - [Transits Endpoint](#transits)
 - [License / Special Thanks](#license--special-thanks)

-Feel free to adjust the formatting or wording based on your preferences!

 ## Key Features

 **SkyBot** inherits all the features of the *CircularNatalHoroscopeJS v1.1.0*, but was built with containerization in mind, so these are the actual features: